conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 Trojan Horse: The _Deceptive_ Gift → The _Trojan Horse_ is a _Seemingly innocent gift_ left at the castle gates by an _unknown source._

 >**_A Trojan Horse_** is Malware disguised as a legitimate file or program.
 Like the legendary wooden horse to infitrate Troy, it tricks the user into installing it, giving unauthorized access to the attacker.
 The Deceptive package carries a hidden threat.
 > Trojans are most often found in image files, audio files, or games.
-They explout your user priveleges to sneak malware onto a user's system.
+They exploit your user priveleges to sneak malware onto a user's system.

 Worm: The Secret _Tunnel_ Digger → The _Worm_ is a _sneaky_ creature that _digs_ secret tunnels _connecting different parts of the castle._